-The Nikon D40 (and its modern day equivalent Nikon D3300) are “crop sensor” cameras (or “DX” in Nikon lingo).
-This means the sensor is smaller than on a “full frame” camera (like our current Nikon D610 cameras which are “FX” in Nikon lingo).
-This, in turn, means the image quality is slightly lower and if you blew up the image to poster size it won’t look quite as good up close.
+The Nikon D40 (and its modern day equivalent Nikon D3400) are “crop sensor” cameras (or “DX” in Nikon lingo).
+This means the sensor is smaller than on a “full frame” camera (like our current Nikon D810 cameras which are “FX” in Nikon lingo).
+This, in turn, means the image quality is slightly lower and if you blow up the image to poster size it won’t look quite as good up close.

-The D40 was discontinued long ago, but can be found on Craigslist and eBay for $100 to $150 with two lenses.
+The D40 was discontinued long ago, but can be found on Craigslist and eBay for $100 with two lenses.
 One that has been lightly used will work just as well now as it did years back.

 My only frustration with the Nikon D40 was that there was no built-in cleaning system for the camera sensor, so every time we changed lenses the sensor was vulnerable to picking up dust — and it did!
 We used the Nikon D40 cameras fro 2007 until 2011.

-Today’s “equivalent” entry level DSLR is the Nikon D3300.
+Today’s “equivalent” entry level DSLR is the Nikon D3400.
 It is a 24 megapixel camera that is far more sophisticated than the D40 and not “equivalent” in any way except the price point.
-If you want to get it in a kit with multiple lenses, filters, camera bag, tripod, etc., you can pick up a really nice the Nikon D3300 kits right here.
+If you want to get it in a kit with multiple lenses, filters, camera bag, tripod, etc., there are lots of kits here.